cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   It is an error to call this function with two arguments of unequal length.
 - `ct_equal(a, b)`: Return `true` if `a` is equal to `b`, and false otherwise.
-  This function runs in constant time, irrespective of the values `a` or `b`.
+  This function is constant-time in the length of `a` and `b`, which are assumed to be of equal length, irrespective of the values `a` or `b`.

 Except if said otherwise, random choices in this specification refer to drawing with uniform distribution from a given set (i.e., "random" is short